-- Did you leave for a good reason? — If you left on a whim or for an odd reason (perhaps you suspected your boss was a space alien plotting your death), the interviewer will wonder if they can trust you to be responsible, loyal, and reasonable.
+- Did you leave for a good reason? — If you left on a whim or for an odd reason, the interviewer will wonder if they can trust you to be responsible, loyal, and reasonable.

 - Did you leave voluntarily? — If you were let go, your interviewer will want to try to determine if it was because of performance or integrity issues.

 - Did you leave on good terms? –If you can state that you are still in touch with your previous manager (even better, he is one of your references), that will go a long way in demonstrating that you were a good employee and have good relationship skills.

 - What are your work values? — Your reasons for leaving a job can say a lot about you.
 Did you leave for positive reasons or because you felt slighted or unappreciated?
 Sometimes it makes sense to leave a job if you are not appreciated, but be aware that this reason should be expressed skillfully so you don’t appear to be a diva.